Cave Art & Human Evolution

 Your custom private escorted Northern Spain tour with us is the best way to get closer to the mysteries of our distant past as humans.
 Northern Spain is home to many of the finest expressions of prehistoric Paleolithic cave art in the world.
 Our archaeological sites related to human evolution have yielded over 80% of the world's pre-human hominid bones.

 There are more than 100 caves with Paleolithic art in Northern Spain, 18 of which have been declared World Heritage sites by UNESCO.
 Altamira cave, arguably the crown jewel of prehistoric art, is one of the Paleolithic art's masterpieces and world renowned.
 Yet other hidden gems await such as El Castillo, Tito Bustillo and Ekain.
-The caves contain art from every period of the upper Paleolithic, including the oldest known expression of parietal (wall) art in the world at over 40,000 years old (arguably made by a Neanderthal in the Middle Paleolithic).
+The caves contain art from every period of the upper Paleolithic, including the oldest known expression of parietal (wall) art in the world at over 40,000 years old.
+The caves are also interesting archaeological sites, many having been used by our own species, Homo sapiens, during the Upper Paleolithic, but also by Neanderthals in the Middle Paleolithic.

 If human evolution is an interest, this area is a hotbed.
 The Atapuerca mountains archaeological sites have yielded a continuous record of human ancestors going back 1.5 million years.
 The area has rightfully also been granted World Heritage status by UNESCO.
 From Neanderthals to much older species such as Homo Antecesor, first found here, the trail of evolution continues to unravel at active archaeological sites such as Atapuerca, El Sidron and La Garma.